-The health and safety of students participating in study abroad programs is the highest priority of the Study Abroad Office (SAO).
+The health and safety of students participating in study abroad programs is the highest priority of the Study Abroad Office.
 Therefore, risks associated with travel to and study in program locations must be addressed thoroughly to ensure that the University has covered all possible aspects related to program safety.
-The SAO relies on faculty directors, as experts on the program site, to be very aware of safety concerns in the program location, and to address any safety concerns that may affect the program.
+The Study Abroad Office relies on faculty directors, as experts on the program site, to be very aware of safety concerns in the program location, and to address any safety concerns that may affect the program.
 Therefore, faculty directors are asked to submit a safety assessment as part of their program proposal and annual renewal process.

 Safety assessments are required both to aid faculty directors in planning for the safety of themselves and their students as well as serve as written documentation of the safety planning that has taken place prior to a program’s departure.